Bavarian Football Association: The BFV

 Post-Second World War Germany saw Bavaria become part of the US occupation zone.
 As travel within the occupation zone was restricted, the reestablishing of a Southern German federation seemed initially impossible.
 Instead, on 18 July 1945, a Bavarian State Sports Association. the BLSV, was established and officially sanctioned by the US authorities a year later.
-This new association was not exclusively popular, as it was seen by former members of the SFLV as an obstacle to reestablish the later.
+This new association was not exclusively popular, as it was seen by former members of the SFLV as an obstacle to reestablish the latter.

 The situation soon deteriorated into conflict as, in September 1945, a regional football league was established, the Oberliga Süd, which was made up of 16 of the foremost football clubs of Southern Germany.
 The organisers of this competition had also received the permission to reestablish the SFV from the US authorities.
 Below the Oberliga, the not yet officially reestablished SFV decreed that Landesligas were to be established for each of the states.

 On 4 November 1945, the new Oberliga played its first round, having forced Munich's biggest clubs, FC Bayern and TSV 1860 to break their promise to take part in a Munich football championship.
 As a consequence, the two clubs were expelled from the BLSV in September 1945.
 To alleviate the friction between the BLSV and the Bavarian football clubs, Hans Huber, later chairman of the BFV, was placed in charge of the football department of the BLSV and readmitted Bayern and 1860 to the association.

 Confronted with accusations that the football department did not stand up enough to the BLSV, the former eventually took the step of establishing itself as an independent organisation and became the Bayerischer Fussball-Verband on 4 February 1945.
 Additionally, on 19 December 1949, the Southern German Football Federation was officially reestablished.
 To alleviate any friction between the Southern German and the state associations, the latter became a member of the SFV but the football clubs remained members of their state associations only, not the SFV.
 The SFV had the responsibility to organise the Oberliga and the new 2nd Oberliga, all other leagues were part of their state associations.

 The BFV in turn was organised in seven regional federations, the Bezirke, those being Middle-, Upper- and Lower Franconia, Upper- and Lower Bavaria, Swabia and the Upper Palatinate.